CVilares/Sporting-Portugal/README.md

 ### Credits

-A special thank you to my mentor and my colleagues.
+A special thank you to my mentor, family and friends.
 - - -